manpingchen/Service-Worker/README.md

 # Service-Worker

-This is a s Service Worker-controlled and site-wise cached example.
+This is a Service Worker-controlled and site-wise cached example.

+*Offline Read
+*Cache the site
+*Network first and Cache

 main.js file
 ```